thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

 If you are found to of copied work without crediting the source you are likely to face a disciplinary panel and could see your mark reduced to 0, or worse in extreme cases.

-If you have any questions regarding plagiarism and other academic practice offences, you can email either of the Leicester Media School's Academic Practice Officers:
+If you have any questions regarding plagiarism and other academic practice offences, you can email the Leicester Media School's Academic Practice Officer:
-Simon Walsh <simon.walsh@dmu.ac.uk>
 Helen Ackerley <hackerley@dmu.ac.uk>

 [Back to the Contents](#toc)